ranfysvalle02/Interactive-RAG/README.md

   * **For specific, factual questions,** you want a focused beam of light.
 A small `k` (e.g., 3) is ideal.
   * **For open-ended, brainstorming queries,** you need a floodlight.
 A larger `k` (e.g., 10) provides the broader context necessary for a comprehensive response.

-This simple dial allows you to perfectly balance the need for concise answers with comprehensive ones.

 -----